diegoami/census_heroku/README.md

 * _test_and_deploy_ executes retrieves data, creates a model and deploys it on heroku
 * _deploy_ deploys the model to heroku.
 The model deployed is the one in the directory `model/latest`

+## HEROKU REPOSITORY

+An application has been created with Heroku using the following commands:

+heroku create
+git push heroku main